-B Setup of Passwordless SSH Login from a Windows Frontend Node to Linux Compute Nodes
+A.2 From a Windows Frontend Node to Linux Compute Nodes

 This section explains how to configure a passwordless ssh login from a Windows Frontend Node to Compute Nodes running Linux, i.e., this is required for "Configuration 2" in table 5.
 Please note that this configuration requires that "ssh" is also used for user authentication mechanism between the nodes (I_MPI_HYDRA_BOOTSTRAP, see section 6.2.2).

 In order to start any processes on Compute Nodes the Frontend Node needs passwordless SSH access to all of the Compute Nodes.
-Make sure that the passwordless remote shell setup between the Compute Nodes as described in section A is already in place before starting the configuration described in this section.
+Make sure that the passwordless remote shell setup between the Compute Nodes as described in section A.1 is already in place before starting the configuration described in this section.

 1. Transfer the SSH private key file (~/.ssh/id_rsa) from a Compute Node to the Frontend Node.
-This can be done using the pscp.exe program found in the CST STUDIO SUITE® installation folder. pscp.exe is a command line program, i.e., a command prompt needs to be started in order to use it.
+This can be done using the pscp.exe program found in the CST Studio Suite® installation folder. pscp.exe is a command line program, i.e., a command prompt needs to be started in order to use it.

-Example: If a computer which has the Compute Node role has the hostname "comp1", and the private key file has been created for the user account "mpi-user", the private key file can be transferred using the following command line (assuming that the current directory is the CST STUDIO SUITE® installation directory):
+Example: If a computer which has the Compute Node role has the hostname "comp1", and the private key file has been created for the user account "mpiuser", the private key file can be transferred using the following command line (assuming that the current directory is the CST Studio Suite® installation directory):